nadzic/laravel-crud/readme.md

-## Small project in laravel which uses CREATE, READ, UPDATE and DELETE OPERATIONS
+## Small project in laravel which uses CREATE, READ, UPDATE and DELETE operations

-# Unfortunately demo is not prepared yet
+Unfortunately demo is not prepared yet